 An attic / loft conversion is an ideal method of extending your home.
 Conversions may generally be considered to be a simple procedure; however, this is not the case.
 They need to be carefully designed by a professional fully aware of all Planning Policies & Building Regulations.

-How can I help you?
-With over 35 years experience in Architecture I can advise on the best approach for your attic, also helping you to obtain Planning Permission (when necessary) and Building Control Approval.
+How can GT Building Design help you?
+With over 35 years experience in Architecture Glenn will offer the best approach for your attic, also helping you obtain Planning Permission (as necessary) and Building Control Approval.